arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Abandoned

-  - Dying Light
-  - This War of Mine
   - XCOM 2 - Too hard/stressful for me :( Great game though.
   - Guacamelee - About 60% of the way, I gave up at a frustratingly hard section.
   - Ori 1 - Lovely  game but I hate the frustrating experience.
-  - Mighty No. 9 - Why do I keep buying hard platformers?